 We all love zoom now, don’t we?
 That ‘simple’ and popular download platform.
 Probably the most common, but not perhaps our favourite.

-- It’s easy to install and runs on most people’s devices.
+- It’s easy to install and runs on most people’s devices and the main interface is user friendly.

 - It is very common so most people are familiar with using it by now.